netsage-project/netsage-pipeline/website/docs/pipeline/intro.md

 ## Pipeline Components

-The Netsage Flow Processing Pipeline is made of the following components (currently)
+The Netsage Flow Processing Pipeline is made of the following components

  - Importer:  Perl scripts on the pipeline host that read nfcapd flow files and send the flow data to a RabbitMQ queue.   ([Doc](importer.md), [in github](https://github.com/netsage-project/netsage-pipeline/blob/master/lib/GRNOC/NetSage/Deidentifier/NetflowImporter.pm))
  - [RabbitMQ](https://www.rabbitmq.com/): Used for message passing and queuing of tasks.